OISTE/repository/OWGTMCPS.md

 ## 4.2 Certificate application processing

-This section describes the procedures for processing certificate applications in the OGTM Trust Model.
+This section describes the procedures for processing certificate applications in the OWGTM Trust Model.

 ### 4.2.1 Performing identification and authentication functions

 Before issuing a certificate from an OISTE Root for a subordinate Certification Authority, it’s required that two representatives of the PAA identify the CA Naming Application and rightfulness to operate a subordinate CA under the OISTE Root.

-The identification and authentication functions are delegated to the Registration Authorities operating under the CIDPKI.
+The identification and authentication functions are delegated to the Registration Authorities operating under the OWGTM.

 An authorized Registration Authority Officer will perform these functions.
 This role can be assumed by:
 - An accredited person that, on behalf of a Registration Authority, personally executes the identification and authentication functions.